Study on the formation and growth of white turmeric rhizomes (Curcuma aromatica Salisb.)

 CONCLUSION

-PTM of white turmeric occurred very early between the pith and cortex at the early growing stage (0 – 6 weeks in vitro ).
+PTM of white turmeric occurred very early between the pith and cortex at the early growing stage (0 – 6 weeks ).
 PTM white turmeric produced primary vascular bundles into the pith, increasing the size of the pith and the rhizome diameter while maintaining the size of the cortex.
 PTM was the most strongly active when it included a cell layer that was not clearly distinguished (2-week stage), decreased when the inner cortex cell layer was prepared to become endodermis (4-week stage), and stopped when lignin endodermis occurred (6-week stage).

 We recommend continuing the study of the effects of plant hormones on SAM, precursor of endodermis, PTM, STM and accumulation of essential oils in white turmeric.